theronhitchman/euclidean-geometry/specs-grading/index.md

 to provide you with useful feedback about your progress, and to clearer communication about my expectations of your work and how I will set grades.

-To get a sense of the main idea, start with this document I wrote when I started thinking about "standards based grading."
+To get a sense of the main idea, start with this document I used when I experimented with "standards based grading."
 It does a reasonable job of explaining what my goals are:

 [Euclidean Geometry Standards for Assessment Fall 2014][standards]